Randall the Reindeer – Free Crochet Pattern

 Ad-Free PDF Pattern for Randall the Reindeer

-• When working in continuous rounds, mark the beginning of each round with a stitch marker to keep track of your count.
+• Stitch Marker: When working in continuous rounds, like with this free deer crochet pattern, mark the beginning of each round with a stitch marker to keep track of your count.

-• Use pins to hold your pieces in place while assembling this free reindeer crochet pattern.
+• Assembly: Use pins to hold your pieces in place while assembling this free reindeer crochet pattern.

-• Check out my amigurumi tips and tricks for even more tips for your crochet reindeer.
+• Pro Tips: For even more essential advice, check out my amigurumi tips and tricks for working on your crochet deer.

 More Free Christmas Crochet patterns